saleem19961918/code-for-comic-filters/README.md

-# code-for-comic-filters
-code for comic filters using opencv_python
+The project is regarding the.creating  the comic filters on the face using OpenCv with python OpenCv is used for developing filters